protalk/protalk/README.md

 Contribute
 ----------

-ProTalk is an open-source project and we welcome contributions from developers of all skills levels.
+ProTalk is an open-source project built using [Symfony 2](http://symfony.com/).
+We welcome contributions from developers of all skills levels.

 ###Bugs